DevMountain/chatroom/README.md

 ChatRoom
 ========

-Build a siple chatroom using Angular, services, and the $http service
+Build a simple chatroom using Angular, services, and the $http service

 We're going to be dealing with a 'back-end' and now all of our data is going to persist.
 IE when you refresh, the data will still be there.